goschtl/zope/zc.demostorage2/trunk/src/zc/demostorage2/README.txt

 The section below shows how to create zc.demostorage2 storages from Python.
 If you're using ZConfig, you need to:

-- import zc.demostroage2
+- import zc.demostorage2

-- include a demostroage2 section
+- include a demostorage2 section
+  (must contain two storages, one with the name 'base' and one with the name 'changes').

 Here's an example that shows how to configure demo storage and how to use the configuration from python: